 - Pale nail beds could alert you to anemia.

-- Yellow-tinged nails with a bit of blue at the base is sometimes associated with diabetes.
+- Yellow-tinged nails with a bit of blue at the base are sometimes associated with diabetes.

 - Nail brittleness may also be caused by Raynaud’s disease, low thyroid function or lung conditions.